Bepositivegit/Az-Questions/interview-Answers.md

   * Answwer:* A build pipeline compiles and unit testing, static code anaysis, push artifact to artiact reposioty, while a release pipeline deploys the built code to environments.

 - What are the different types of **hosted agents** in Azure DevOps for CI/CD?
- * Answer:*
+ * Answer:* In azure DevOps we have two type of agent.
+1. Microsoft hosted agent, 2.
+Self hosted agents.
    - Microsoft hosted agents: these are managed by Azure devops
    - Selfhosted agents: we need to add our __VM__'s to azure devops, to run the pipelines on those VM's
 - How can you pass variables between pipeline stages?
   * Answer:* we can do with two ways
    - define variable in the pipeline, call it